Studio

 How do I access the Student Portal?

 When you join Vocal Splendor Studios, you will be given log in information to access your own page, where you can see your lesson schedule, track payments, repertoire, practice logs and more.
-The Student Portal log in is located at the top right of the Resources & Policies page.
-Send Valerie an email if you forgot or lost your log in information.

 What vacation days are recognized?

-The studio is closed on Sundays and Mondays unless teacher scheduling conflicts require makeups.
+The studio is closed on Saturdays, Sundays and Mondays unless teacher scheduling conflicts require makeups.
 Other holidays include July 4, Thanksgiving, Christmas Eve and Day, New Year’s Eve and Day with limited teaching days between Christmas and New Year.

-Voice
+Voice Lessons

 Everyone can learn how to sing the music they love even better with more power, strength, range, control and consistency.
 Although all good singing has a common technical foundation, each style or genre has unique musical and stylistic elements that can be learned.
 The students in Vocal Splendor Studios are quite diverse and their interests and performances include: rock, techno, pop, R&B, hip hop, metal, country, Indian, folk, classical, opera, musical theater, bluegrass, church music and more.